gowtham2891/edutech/README.md

 # RAG (Retrieval Augmented Generation) Application for EDU-TECH

 ## Overview
-This application is a sophisticated document query system that implements RAG (Retrieval Augmented Generation) architecture.
+This application is a sophisticated document query system that implements Hybrid RAG (Hybrid Retrieval Augmented Generation) architecture.
 It allows users to upload PDF documents and ask questions about their content, receiving AI-generated responses based on the document's content.

 ## Technologies Used

 ### Core Technologies
 - **Streamlit**: Front-end framework for creating the web interface
 - **LangChain**: Framework for building LLM applications
-- **Groq**: LLM provider using the llama-3.1-70b-versatile model
+- **Groq**: LLM provider using the llama-3.2-11b-text-preview model
 - **Google Generative AI**: Used for generating embeddings
 - **ChromaDB**: Vector store for document embeddings
 - **Python**: Primary programming language